Alyhermon/Alyhermon/README.md

 This is me, Alina Marina Hermón Castro and currently I am study Software at ITLA.

-#  Adentrandome al mundo del Full Stack
+#  Enter the world of being Full Stack

 # My skills